Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Our central bank wants to see cooling numbers all around to continue its rate drop cycle:

-• Cooling (Jobs) – Canada's October labour market was little changed: the unemployment rate was flat at 6.5% but a gain of +15K jobs (down from September's +47K jobs created) wasn't enough to overcome continued population growth and wider deterioration seen (next reading Dec 6)
+• Cooling (Jobs) – Canada's October labour market was little changed: the unemployment rate was flat at 6.5%, but a gain of +15K jobs (down from September's +47K jobs created) wasn't enough to overcome continued population growth and broader deterioration seen (next reading Dec 6)

 • Warming (Wages) – October's average wage growth surprised to the upside with an increase to 4.9% from September's 4.6%, triggering a nervous tick in those watching inflationary factors (next reading Dec 6)

-• Lukewarm to the touch (Economic growth)August's GDP reads essentially unchanged, following a 0.1% increase in July, and September is looking to track a 0.3% rise; Q2 GDP surprised higher at 2.1%, but Q3 results are forecast to come in lower than the BoC's revised forecast of 1.5% (down from a prediction of 2.8%) (Sep and Q3 reading on Nov 29)
+• Lukewarm to the touch (Economic growth)August's GDP reads essentially unchanged, following a 0.1% increase in July, and September is looking to track a 0.3% rise; Q2 GDP surprised higher at 2.1%, but Q3 forecasts coming in lower than the BoC's revised forecast of 1.5% (down from a prediction of 2.8%) (Sep and Q3 reading on Nov 29)

 Did you know?
 CPI (Consumer Price Index) measures the monthly change in prices (from a fixed basket of goods and services) paid by Canadian consumers.
 It's the most widely used measure of inflation.
 See 2023 CPI readings here.